 Robert Klitgaard

-He has also served as Li Ka-shing Distinguished Chair Professor at the Lee Kwan Yew School of Public Policy at the National University of Singapore; professor of economics at the University of KwaZulu-Natal; Lester Crown Professor of Economics at the Yale School of Management; and associate professor of public policy at the Harvard Kennedy School.
-He has also served on the faculty of the World Economic Forum.
+He has served as Li Ka-shing Distinguished Chair Professor at the Lee Kwan Yew School of Public Policy at the National University of Singapore; professor of economics at the University of KwaZulu-Natal; Lester Crown Visiting Professor of Economics at the Yale School of Management; and associate professor of public policy at the Harvard Kennedy School.
+He has participated in the World Economic Forum as a faculty member and is a member of the Forum’s Impact Circles on (a) Artificial Intelligence and (b) Strategic Foresight.

 He has worked and done research in more than 40 countries around the world, working with governments, civil society organizations, and international institutions.